 SAT and ACT scores are not required for general admission to the university, but are strongly recommended.
+The SAT and ACT are required for homeschooled students (p.
+78).

 Candidates for the university's honors program must submit SAT or ACT scores for acceptance consideration.
 Admission standards may vary for international (p.
-81) and transfer students (p.
-80).
+79) and transfer students (p.
+78).